 seems to be the case.
 However the Holy District is also 500-rods by

 500-rods according Ezekiel 45:2.

-the east side with the measuring rod, five hundred rods by the
+east side with the measuring rod, five hundred rods by the measuring

-to the west side and measured five hundred rods by the measuring
+the west side and measured five hundred rods by the measuring rod.

-on the four sides; it had a wall all around, five hundred cubits
+the four sides; it had a wall all around, five hundred cubits long

-long and five hundred wide, to separate the holy areas from the
+and five hundred wide, to separate the holy areas from the common.

 Ezekiel describes the Glory of the Lord returning to the Temple.